abdul-iman/Apps/README.md

 - mysql_secure_installation - Secure the MySQL installation by running this command
 - mysql -u root -p - creating new databse to host the wordpress
 - cd /var/www/html/wordpress
-- sudo vi wp-config.php - Adding a file and configurining it
+- sudo vi wp-config.php - creating this file in the wp-config.php file and and manully add paste a following text you get from wordpress installation

 ### Links Used
 Installing Apache Web Server on CentOS